Donate

 Hazel dormice are under threat nationally due to changes in woodland management, farming practices, loss of hedgerows and the fragmentation of woodland.
 They’re a protected species in Britain and regarded by government as a priority for conservation action.

 Their preferred habitat of dense, deciduous woodland, coppice and thick shrubbery is a feature of our parkland and woodland.
-Recently an expert from the Surrey Dormouse Group confirmed that these tiny creatures are making their home at Hatchlands in the hazel trees.
+Recently, an expert from the Surrey Dormouse Group confirmed that these tiny creatures are making their home at Hatchlands Park in the hazel trees.

 We’ve set up a dormouse project to help these tiny mammals thrive.
-The next step in our work involves helping them through the winter by providing nesting boxes in the woodland and forming the first dormouse monitoring area at Hatchlands Park.
+The next step in our work involves providing nesting boxes in the woodland and forming a dormouse monitoring area at Hatchlands Park.

-With nationwide declines reported across a number of Britain’s most common species, we’re working hard, along with the UK Butterfly Monitoring Scheme, to help reverse that trend.
+Nationwide declines are being reported across a number of Britain’s most common butterfly species.
+We're working with the UK Butterfly Monitoring Scheme to help reverse that trend.

 Butterflies are uniquely placed to act as barometers of the state of the environment, allowing us to assess the impacts of climate change and the progress of initiatives to conserve biodiversity.
 They’re a perfect indicator species, with rapid lifecycles and high sensitivity to environmental conditions.

-The Hatchlands transect takes in a large area of the estate that includes Sheepwash Pond, the Wildflower Meadow, the Parterre Garden and Centenary Woodland.
-To date we’ve recorded a number of different species including brimstone, small white, orange tip, small copper, small tortoiseshell, meadow brown, common blue, large white and red admirals.
+The transect at Hatchnads Park takes in a large area of the estate that includes Sheepwash Pond, the Wildflower Meadow, Parterre Garden and Centenary Woodland.
+To date, we’ve recorded a number of different species, including brimstone, small white, orange tip, small copper, small tortoiseshell, meadow brown, common blue, large white and red admiral.

-Sheepwash Pond is our largest expanse of water on the estate and a valuable habitat resource, as well as being used by the local community as a fishing pond and a peaceful picnic spot for our visitors.
+Sheepwash Pond is the largest expanse of water on the Hatchlands Park estate and a valuable habitat resource.
+It is also used by the local community as a fishing pond and a peaceful picnic spot for visitors.

-The pond had also previously suffered from erosion which has caused the silt levels in the water to increase.
+The pond had also previously suffered from erosion, which has caused the silt levels in the water to increase.
 We set about creating new banks using reclaimed wood and silt collected from built up areas of the pond.
-These new banks were the perfect location to place the new homes for kingfishers.
+These new banks are the perfect location for the new kingfisher homes.

-The pond and surrounding area is also home to a number of fish including wild carp, bream, roach, perch and pike, 15 species of dragonfly and damselfly, wildfowl, bats and other aquatic invertebrates.
-This wide variety shows that our efforts at the pond are working and we will continue to monitor the site into the future.
+The pond and surrounding area is also home to a number of fish, including wild carp, bream, roach, perch and pike.
+There are also 15 species of dragonfly and damselfly, as well as wildfowl, bats and other aquatic invertebrates.
+We will continue to monitor the site and its inhabitants into the future.

 Everyone needs nature, now more than ever.
 Donate today and you could help people and nature to thrive at the places we care for.